nahuel-lopez-dev/nahuel-lopez-dev/README.md

 <div>
   <h3>
-    I'm from Buenos Aires (Argentina), and I'm a Full Stack MERN developer, Python Data Analyst, JavaScript tutor, and math teacher.
+    I'm from Buenos Aires (Argentina), and I'm a Full Stack JavaScript and Python Developer, Data Analyst, JavaScript Tutor, and Math Teacher.
     <br>
-    I am leveling up my stack, while learning other technologies for data analysis and Machine Learning.
-I seek to work in teams where I can apply my knowledge, and continue to grow constantly at a professional level.
+    My goal is to work in teams where I can apply my knowledge and make a career, to continue growing professionally while strengthening my stack and learning new technologies.
   </h3>
 </div>